pyladies/pyladies-kit/docs/organizer/eventhosting/planning.rst

 #. an interest group: for any topic (e.g. PyGame, SciPy, Django)

 The larger the local group, the harder it is to meet in person.
-Large local group events will be mostly virtual meetups that occur online, whereas small local group's events tend to be in-person meetups.
+Large local group events will be mostly virtual meetups that occur online, whereas small local group events tend to be in-person meetups.

 A local group can consist of sub-local-groups, making both the in-person and